BBQHQ/envvars/SECURITY.md

-# Minimal Security Policy for envvars
+# Security Policy for envvars

 ## Reporting Vulnerabilities

-If you discover a security issue, please report it directly to [Contact Email/Method] with a brief description.
+If you discover a security issue, please report it directly to bbqhq@outlook.com with a brief description.
 Do not disclose it publicly until we've addressed it.

 ## Handling Reports